Nesher Beer: History

 Nesher Beer was the country's first industrially brewed beer.
-It was a joint French-Palestine venture.
+It was a joint French-Yishuv venture.
 Production began in 1935 at the "Palestine Brewery Ltd" in Bat Yam.
-The distinctive, spread-wing eagle logo, still used today, was selected in a public competition advertised in the Palestine Post.
+The distinctive, spread-wing eagle logo, still used today, was selected in a public competition advertised in the Palestine Post (now the Jerusalem Post).

 Today Nesher Beer is produced by Tempo Beer Industries in Netanya.

 Beers

 Nesher Beer is a pale lager beer produced from various grains.
 It is a light beer, defined as a Schankbier.
 Nesher Malt (or black beer) is non-alcoholic.
 It has a sweet taste and is sold in glass bottles of 330 ml or 500 ml and in 1.5 liter plastic bottles.